RyanEdwards1/Networking/README.md

 SSL Stands for Secure Socket Layers.
 SSL is all about security in the communication over the internet by using specific security methods such as encryption

-## The impact of networking topology, communication and bandwidth:
+## The Impact Of Networking Topology, Communication And Bandwidth:

 ### Topologies:
 #### Logical: